vmware-archive/vinz-clortho/README.md

 ```
 See the [.git-authors](.git-authors) file in this repository as a full example.

-Vinz Clortho also requires the [Octokit](https://github.com/octokit/octokit.rb) rubygem for communicating with GitHub.
-You can install this via `gem install octokit`.

 ## Usage

-Run `git ssh-login (committer-initials)` to add the SSH key corresponding to the committer's initials.
+Run `git ssh-login [committer-initials]` to add the SSH key corresponding to the committer's initials.
+If no committer initials are included, then all available keys will be added.
 The key expiry is set to 12:30 PM if executed before 12:30 PM, 6:00 PM if executed after that but before 6:00 PM, or within 15 minutes if executed after 6:00 PM.

 ```
-Usage: git ssh-login [options] (committer-initials)
+Usage: git ssh-login [options] [committer-initials]

     -h, --help                       Shows help
     -v, --version                    Returns version